What does transition mean?

 The transition to school is likely to be the first major event in many children’s lives.
 This period is, for most children exciting and enjoyable, but it can also bring academic, social and practical demands that some children find challenging.
 This time can be just as worrying for parents, as it can be for the children who are going through this period of change.

-The Education Support Service have produced information on inclusive transitions and you can access information and resources on early years transitions by clicking on the following link: East Midlands Early Years
+The Education Support Service have produced information on inclusive transitions and you can access information and resources on early years transitions by clicking here East Midlands Early Years.

-You can also look at the frequently asked questions on playgroup to primary school transitions.
-Just click on the following link: FAQs
+You can also look at the frequently asked questions on playgroup to primary school transitions on the Local Offer website.
+Please click here FAQs.

 This is the transition that most people think of when considering a move from a primary school to secondary school.
 It is also probably the stage at which a number of mainstream school placements will break down, and pupils are considered for alternative education provision such as a special school or other learning environment.
 Anxieties and problems can often be overcome by a sensitive, bespoke transition programme put in place in good time.

-The Education Support Service have produced information on inclusive transitions and you can access information and resources on key stage 2 to key stage 3 transitions including useful materials for children by clicking on the following link: Primary to Secondary
+The Education Support Service have produced information on inclusive transitions and you can access information and resources on key stage 2 to key stage 3 transitions including useful materials for children by clicking here Primary to Secondary

 You can also look at the frequently asked questions on primary to secondary school transitions.
-Just click on the following link: FAQs
+Please click here FAQs

 Preparing for adulthood can begin in primary school, and should aim to provide children and young people with a range of skills and experiences to promote the best possible outcomes in adulthood in relation to: